pr33tham/Astar-Algorithm/README.md

 # AStar
- Implementation of A* Algorithm in unity3d
+ Implementation of A* Algorithm in unity3d for pathfinding in a maze